ludocode/onramp/README.md

-## _Why bootstrap?_

-**Security**: Compiler binaries can contain malware and [backdoors](https://en.wikipedia.org/wiki/Backdoor_(computing)#Compiler_backdoors) that insert viruses into programs they compile.
-Malicious code in a compiler can even recognize its own source code and propagate itself.
-Recompiling a compiler with itself therefore does not eliminate the threat.
-The only compiler that can truly be trusted is one that you've bootstrapped from scratch.

-**Preservation**: We have a duty to preserve information and media about our culture, our history, and our world for future generations.
-We need to make it possible for contemporary codecs and compression algorithms to run on hardware we can't even concieve of.
-The best way to do that is to [preserve the code](https://archiveprogram.github.com/arctic-vault/), along with the tools to compile it on anything.

-**Education**: Bootstrapping demonstrates the entire stack from machine code to a high-level language.
-Students can observe how every step of the process works, and in the case of Onramp, on a simplified machine with simplified tools and languages.

-**Fun**: Modern languages and frameworks have little connection to how hardware really works.
-Layers of complexity and waste continue to build upon one another, and goals of simplicity and efficiency have been abandoned by the industry.
-Bootstrapping is a respite from this.
-Working with the bare metal, writing low-level code, understanding every part of the machine and the toolchain can reignite our passion for software and bring much needed joy back into programming.

 ## Under Construction!

 Onramp is not yet complete.
 [It can compile Doom](https://ludocode.com/blog/onramp-can-compile-doom), but not much else at the moment.
 It is missing floating point support and most libc functionality.